Gnimuc/FabSoften/README.md

 <!-- This project is mainly developed on Windows, and there is no intention to support other platforms at the moment.
 PRs are always welcome! -->

 This project is an unofficial implementation of [FabSoften: face beautification via dynamic skin smoothing, guided feathering, and texture restoration](https://openaccess.thecvf.com/content_CVPRW_2020/papers/w31/Velusamy_FabSoften_Face_Beautification_via_Dynamic_Skin_Smoothing_Guided_Feathering_and_CVPRW_2020_paper.pdf).
-This work is from Samsung R&D Institute Bangalore, India, and is very likely patented.
+This paper is from Samsung R&D Institute Bangalore, India, and is very likely patented.
 This implementation is mainly for educational purposes, so the performance is not optimized.

 ## Prerequisites